MvcControlsToolkit/Home/README.md

 See [live examples](http://examples.aspnetcore.mvc-controls.com/).

+## Announcements
+2016-10-21 - In a few days the 1.1 version: EDITABLE GRIDS, PAGERS, DETAIL VIEWS AND AUTOCOMPLETE!
+GRID, CONTROLLERS, AND RELATED DB REPOSITORIES MAY BE CREATED WITH MINIMAL CODE, RELYING ON DEFAUL TEMPLATES, NAME CONVENTIONS AND EASY OVERRIDES.

 ## Installation
 1. Create an Ap.net core Mvc 1.0.0 project and install the `MvcControlsToolkit.ControlsCore` **Nuget** package.
 2. Install the following Bower packages: `jquery-validation-unobtrusive-extensions`: >= 1.0.0 to handle